stennety/mywebsite/_posts/2016-05-18-semantically-integrated-css.md

 Ambiguity is less problematic too in a larger project.
 No wondering if you settled on .show/.hide, .is-open, .is-active, .is-toggled for active menus, tabs, forms etc.

 When applied to interactive components it is self policing and encourages accessibility.
 Styling and functionality are progressive and integrated.
 You gain the maximum accessible web component for your site, with the minimal markup.

+_Semantically Integrated CSS was chosen as a Picked Post on CodePen._